wuguoning/wuguoning.github.io/_talks/The_History_of_Calculus.md

 ## The Seventeenth-Century Work on the Calculus

 The problems of the calculus were tackled by at least a dozen of the greatest mathematicians of the seventeenth century and by several dozen minor ones.
+Sir Isaac Newton was a mathematician and scientist, and he was the first person who is credited with actually developing calculus.
+It really is an incremental development, and many other mathematicians had part of the idea.
+In fact, Newton’s teacher, by the name of Barrow, actually said “the fundamental theorem of calculus” in his writings but somehow didn’t realize the significance of it and didn’t actually highlight it.
+But he was Newton’s teacher and presumably Newton learned things from him.
+Fermat invented some of the early concepts associated with calculus, finding derivatives and finding maxima and minima of equations.
+And other mathematicians, many mathematicians contributed to both the development of the derivative and the development of the integral.
 All of their contributions were crowned by the achievements of Newton and Leibniz.
 Here we shall be able to note only the principle contributions of the precursors of these two masters.

   <figure>
     <img src="/images/Newton_and_Leibniz.png" alt="my alt text" style="width:400px"/>